pentandra/lifepreserver/content/blog/designing-for-open-access/index.markdown

 class="oldstyle">15</span>th centuries) was a period of great intellectual activity.

-Few books, and those that were in existence were located in monasteries.
-They were not open to the public.
+People were generally more stuck in on place.
+Feudal law often required that occupations be hereditary.
+Did they research?
+I imagine so.
+I think that it has always been man's passion to figure things out.
+But there was no good mechanism to share knowledge between fiefdoms.
+Most communication was oral.
+Few books existed, and those that did were cloistered away in monasteries---closed to the public.

 Illiteracy was widespread, but even beyond that, books were normally written in [Latin], a language that the common people did not even know.

+Barriers to the spread of knowledge included:

+1. Language
+1. Location
+1. Access to books (formal knowledge presented in an accessible-for-learning way) ($$$ and due to the below 2 problems)
+1. Formal education (was handled by the church)
+1. Scale

 #### The Work of Many for the One